 Michael Jones-Correa is Professor of Government at Cornell University.
 He is a co-author of Latinos in the New Millennium (Cambridge, 2012) and Latino Lives in America: Making It Home (Temple, 2010), the author of Between Two Nations: The Political Predicament of Latinos in New York City (Cornell, 1998), the editor of Governing American Cities: Inter-Ethnic Coalitions, Competition and Conflict (Russell Sage Foundation, 2001), and co-editor of Outsiders No More?
 Models of Immigrant Political Incorporation (Oxford 2013.
-He is the author as well of several dozen articles and book chapters on immigration, race, ethnicity and citizenship in the United States.
+He is the author as well of several dozen articles and chapters on immigration, race, ethnicity and citizenship in the United States.

-Professor Jones-Correa is currently working on several major projects, among them one looking at inter-group contact and perceptions and their impact on civic engagement a among native-born and immigrants in Philadelphia and Atlanta; a monograph on the increasing ethnic diversity of suburbs, and its implication for immigrants’ incorporation into local and national politics; the third volume continuing the analysis of the 2006 Latino National Survey, a national state-stratified survey of Latinos in the United States for which he was a principal investigator; and collaborative research on contact, trust and civic participation across immigrant and native-born residents of Atlanta and Philadelphia.
+Professor Jones-Correa is currently working on several major projects, among them one looking at increasing ethnic diversity of suburbs, and its implication for local and national politics; another continuing the analysis of the 2006 Latino National Survey, a national state-stratified survey of Latinos in the United States for which he was a principal investigator; and collaborative research on contact, trust and civic participation across immigrant and native-born residents of Atlanta and Philadelphia.
 His research has received support from the Carnegie, Ford, MacArthur, Russell Sage and National Science Foundations, among others.